jovotech/jovo-framework/docs/advanced-concepts/contributing.md

 $ npm link jovo-core
 ```

-If you are modifying other packages in the Jovo framework, e.g. plugins, you should repeat this process for those packages.
+If you are modifying other packages in the Jovo Framework, e.g. plugins, you should repeat this process for those packages.

 > Note that if you run `npm install` in your app, it will install the actual packages, overwriting the symlinks.